10yard/dkbros/readme.md

 PROTOTYPE by Jon Wilson (10yard)

-The arcade version of Donkey Kong is adapted for 2 player co-operative gameplay.
+The arcade version of Donkey Kong adapted for 2 player co-operative gameplay.

 DKBros. includes a program wrapper and a LUA plugin for MAME.

 How to Play
 -----------
 Extract the contents of the dkbros_prototype zip file.
+It includes everything you need apart from the `dkong.zip` rom file.

 Place your `dkong.zip` into the wolf256\roms folder.